 How to Reorganize and Rebuild Indexes in SQL Server Database?

-A B-tree index structure (where the letter “B” stands for balanced) is a multilevel structure that has Root, Intermediate, and Leaf levels.
-Pages linked between the levels allow index seek operations.
-At the Leaf level, a "doubly linked list" links the pages.
+Indexes are important schema objects of MS SQL database files that enhance the data retrieving operations on a table.
+In simple words, these objects function like a table of contents of the database.
+These indexes have B-tree structure (where the letter “B” stands for balanced), which is a multilevel structure that has root, intermediate, and leaf levels.
+At the leaf level, a "doubly linked list" links the pages.
 This link is used to scan an index.

 What is Index Fragmentation?